Last updated on February 9th, 2023 at 12:43 am

 Which Shuttlecock Is Best For Badminton?

 The short answer is feather produces a better flight through the air.
-If you want the ultimate play use a feather shuttle.
+If you want the best experience the you should opt for a feather shuttle.

-However if you want durabilty and therefore better value choose a nylon shuttle.
+However if you want durability and therefore better value, I recommend choosing a nylon shuttle.

 Badminton Shuttlecock Prices